-During the Young Friends of the Earth Summer camp, four brave young adults ventured out in the Hambach forest and lived to tell their story.
+During the Training for Traineers: inclusive climate justice work, four brave young adults ventured out in the Hambach forest and lived to tell their story.

 The forest is situated close to the German town of Buir, and has been occupied by protesters since 2012.
 A lignite coal mine right next to it has been functioning since 1978, forcing many local citizens to leave their villages.
 Further expansion of the extraction site would mean destroying the last 200 hectares of the forest area which used to stretch over 6000 hectares.
 The “Hambi” is an endemic forest that has been allowed to grow without human intervention for thousands of years, giving a haven to rich biodiversity.
 In view of the threat, people from all over the world have decided to give up their modern comforts in order to try and save this forest.
 The network of solidarity includes about 100.000 people.
 Some of them support with (food) donations, some visit frequently, some even live there permanently.
 Many curious summer camp participants went to meet those people, four of them tell us their experiences.